(def): Anything with many different parts or aspects.

 As life would have it, I got a glimpse of my future when I was in my early twenties and saw myself rich, but unhappy while pursuing that single moneymaking endeavor.
 So I chose a different path.
 I decided for multiple moneymaking endeavors and the freedom to explore the many other different things that interest me.
 It has been quite the ride.

-You see, I’m convinced that we aren’t meant to be one-dimensional, finding that one career and sticking to it for life.
-Let’s leave that to robots.
+You see, I’m convinced that we aren’t all meant to be one-dimensional, finding that one career and sticking to it for life.
 We are much more complex; no different from the likes of Leonardo da Vinci, who was famously a mathematician, an inventor, a writer, scientist, botanist, musician, and a painter, among other things.
 Or Hildegard von Bingen, who was a German Benedictine abbess, a visionary, composer, scientist, playwright, and much more.

 I discover new interests every year and try to make room in my life for them.
 I don’t have to make a living from them; I pursue them because I enjoy them.
 A life enjoyed is more meaningful than a life tolerated.
 Allow yourself to expand your dimensions in new ways this year.
 I dare you.